 Montserrat is easily accessible from Barcelona.
 The distance between Barcelona and Montserrat is 54 km.
 Most people take the train out to Montserrat, connecting with either the cable car or rack railway to get to the top.
 For details on how to do this, read our post How to Guide: Day Trip to Montserrat from Barcelona.

 To start the hike, you need to get to Monistrol de Montserrat.
 From Plaça Espanya in Barcelona, take the R5 train to Monistrol de Montserrat.
-It takes approximately 1.5 hours to get to Monistrol.
+It takes just over one hour to get to Monistrol.

 Duration: 1.5 hours

 Start: Estacio de Monistrol

 Finding the trailhead can be a little tricky.
 We found very little information on the internet before attempting this hike, so we were in for all kinds of surprises.
 After asking for directions from several people in town, we eventually found our way to the start of the hike.
 Here’s how to get from the Monistrol de Montserrat train station to the trailhead.
 I also recommend checking the comment section below because a recent traveler just wrote in with a lot of tips about this hiking trail.
 Thank you Rachel!

 Exit the train station and walk downhill towards Monistrol de Montserrat.
 Cross this bridge to the other side.
 The mountain range of Montserrat is looming in front of you.
 Eventually, you will be standing way up there!

 Once on the other side of the bridge, cross the street, passing between the two buildings in this photo.

 The sidewalk ends at a small plaza in town.
 Walk through the plaza, keeping the mountains to your left.
 You will see a staircase off to the left.
 Take this to the road above you.

 Red, white, and green painted stripes mark the trail all the way up to the monastery.
 As long as you follow these stripes you are going in the right direction.
 From the top of the staircase, turn left and walk along the road.